 My passion is to share the gift of yoga with others who have the courage to embark on their own journey of healing.
 I bring a compassionate and gentle approach to teaching yoga, meeting students where they are at and nurturing gentle transformation through supported practice, breathwork and meditation.
 Inspired by the subtle changes yoga continues to bring to my own practice, I approach teaching with a sense of openness and curiosity as I continue to learn both with and from my students.
 Committed to life-long learning, I travel and take trainings with a variety of senior teachers to enrich my knowledge and deepen my understanding of the many gifts that yoga has to offer.

-When I am not practicing or teaching yoga you might find me in pottering around in my garden, knitting socks, spending time with cherished friends, or playing volleyball.
+When I am not practicing or teaching yoga you might find me in pottering around in my garden, knitting, spending time with family and friends, or playing volleyball.